Nonprofit & Tax-Exempt Status

 Minnesota nonprofits are not automatically tax-exempt from income tax.
 Therefore, if your organization is incorporated as a Minnesota nonprofit, tax-exempt status must still be applied with the Internal Revenue Service.

 Federal tax-exempt status also can mean that any donations to your organization are tax deductible to the donor.
-This is only true if your organization is a 501(c)(3) tax-exempt organization.
-Stated differently, donations are not deductible as charitable contributions if your organization is organized under section 501(c)(4), (c)(5), (c)(6), etc. Not all student groups are eligible to b.. classified as a section 501(c)(3) organization, depending upon the nature of the mission (purpose) developed by the organizers of the group.
+This is only true if your organization registers as a 501(c)(3) tax-exempt organization.

-There are several steps and filing requirements an organization needs to complete before receiving tax-exempt status.
+There are several steps and filing requirements an organization needs to complete in order to receive tax-exempt status.

 Read IRS Publication 557, Tax-Exempt Status for Your Organization.